sabihismail/Game-Jam-2---Chowdown/README.md

 of shielding themselves from enemy chocolate, while also able to absorb meatballs to fuel their own arsenal.
 While the fields cannot be made large enough to surround themselves, the planets are able to control their orbit as needed.
 Who will be the last planet standing in the Meatball System?!

+## Dev Information
+This game was built using the Unity 3D game engine in C#.

+The backend was built in Node.JS using the Google Firebase Functions tool.
+The backend itself communicates with the Firebase Database as well.